AustralianCancerDataNetwork/oa-configurator/docs/integration.md

     engine.dispose()
 ```

-`resolve_test_database` resolves your package's own `is_test` field directly (auto-discovered when there's exactly one; pass a second `field_name` argument if the class has more than one), without requiring the rest of your package's config (e.g. a required `cdm_db` field) to also be configured.
-That's deliberate: a CI runner that only provisions a test database shouldn't need a "production" database configured just to find it.
+`resolve_test_database(cls, field_name)` always takes the field name explicitly, with no auto-discovery, so it resolves without requiring the rest of your package's config (e.g. a required `cdm_db` field) to also be configured.
+That's deliberate on both counts: a CI runner that only provisions a test database shouldn't need a "production" database configured just to find it, and a class with more than one `is_test=True` field (e.g. one per backend) would otherwise have no way to say which one a caller means.

 #### Provisioning the test database

 The test database must be provisioned for real before pytest runs.
 There is no fallback that papers over a missing one, by design (see the callout above).

-A package field marked `is_test=True` (e.g. `test_cdm_db: Annotated[str | None, RefTo(DatabaseConfig, is_test=True)] = None`) gets special handling in `omop-config configure <package>`'s **interactive** flow: it asks whether to configure a test database, and if you accept, recurses through creating both the connection and the database, marking the connection `test_only = true` automatically and refusing to reuse (or collide with) a non-test connection's host/database combination. `resolve_package_config()` (used by `get_config()` and this interactive flow alike) separately enforces, every time your config loads, that an `is_test=True` field always resolves to a `test_only=true` connection and an `is_test=False` field never does.
+A package field marked `is_test=True` (e.g. `test_cdm_db: Annotated[str | None, RefTo(CDMDatabaseConfig, is_test=True)] = None`) gets special handling in `omop-config configure <package>`'s **interactive** flow: it asks whether to configure a test database, and if you accept, recurses through creating both the connection and the database, marking the connection `test_only = true` automatically and refusing to reuse (or collide with) a non-test connection's host/database combination. `resolve_package_config()` (used by `get_config()` and this interactive flow alike) separately enforces, every time your config loads, that an `is_test=True` field always resolves to a `test_only=true` connection and an `is_test=False` field never does.
 Pointing either one at the wrong kind of connection raises `ConfigurationError` immediately, not just when a test happens to run.

 Non-interactively, `--test-only` is an ordinary flag on `connections add` (accepting `true`/`false`/`yes`/`no`/`1`/`0`):